fomightez/simulated_data/gene_expression/README.md

 different expression ratio relative baseline.
 Puts those as random normal distributions around that value.
 Saves the data as a Tab-seperated values file that can be used directly by [plot_expression_across_chromosomes.py](https://github.com/fomightez/sequencework/tree/master/plot_expression_across_chromosomes) and related scripts in conjunction with the gtf file to make plots.
-Currently, I only have real RNA-Seq data with disomy of one yeast chromosome, and strains that seem to have the same copy number as wild-type.
-Using this script I can illustrate what additional instances of aneuploidy, i.e., disomy of more than one chromosomes, trisomy, haploinsufficciency, etc., may vaguely resemble in the plots.
+Currently, I only have summarized real RNA-Seq data with disomy of one yeast chromosome, and , of course, strains that seem to have the same copy number as wild-type.
+Using this script, I can illustrate what additional instances of aneuploidy, i.e., disomy of more than one chromosomes, trisomy, haploinsufficciency, etc., may vaguely resemble in the plots without the need to run an analysis of others data, for example, [Ryu et al., 2016](https://www.ncbi.nlm.nih.gov/pubmed/27585592), where they reported disomy of chromosome I and XII in their RNA-Seq data.

 An excellent source of the annotation files is the iGenomes page of Illumina's website [here](https://support.illumina.com/sequencing/sequencing_software/igenome.html).
 There you can find a genome annotation file in `GTF` format for many organisisms.
 For baker's yeast, Saccharomyces cerevisiae, I suggest the one found in the Ensembl download.
 The direct link to the file is ftp://igenome:G3nom3s4u@ussd-ftp.illumina.com/Saccharomyces_cerevisiae/Ensembl/R64-1-1/Saccharomyces_cerevisiae_Ensembl_R64-1-1.tar.gz.
 You'd download it by clicking on `R64-1-1` next to Ensembl, unzipping that file, and then going inside the unzipped directory and navigating the hierarch of `Saccharomyces_cerevisiae_Ensembl_R64-1-1/Saccharomyces_cerevisiae/Ensembl/R64-1-1/Annotation/Archives/archive-2015-07-17-14-36-40/Genes` to locate the file `genes.gtf`.
 That is an example of a file that will work well with the script `mock_expression_ratio_generator.py`.

 Presently, you need to specify in the actual script code the regions by location on the chromosome and to what degree they differ from the baseline.
 The dictionary storing that information can be found inside the script under the `USER ADJUSTABLE VALUES`.
 I plan to change that to allow you to specify this information on the command line when you call the script eventually.

 Related scripts by others I have encountered